 I could therefore totally see him being even more exacting and demanding of Hethlin as a Swannie-in-Training.
 I could see him turning a blind eye to the pranks of Hethlin's fellow trainees (after all, he himself was tormented as an outsider when he was in training; he might well think it necessary for her to grow a very thick skin).
 But since the Andrahar who has developed since DAY was written is pretty reflective and self-aware I just have a hard time reconciling him with the Andrahar who punched Hethlin in the face.
 Nargil makes a good point about being provoked by Gildor, lots of stress and hassles ... but still... anyway, I'll be interested to see how you tie DAY to the main story arc.

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter seven two eight five as a four place number.
+In the field marked validation number, enter seven five five five as a four place number.

 Tolkien Characters, Locations, & Artifacts © Tolkien Estate & Designated Licensees - All Rights Reserved

 Stories & Other Content © The Respective Authors - All Rights Reserved